 Primary care physicians in Peoria, AZ see an average of 1,411 patients, dentists 1,521 patients, metal health providers 820 patients, and other healthcare providers 1,140 patients per year.

 Citizens of Peoria, AZ travel to their offices around 26 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.

-Looking at the median rent price for an apartment in Peoria, AZ, you can note that it remains flat with a price tag of 1.740 $.
-The median rent for a house is still 2.008 $ with no significant changes this month.
-Condo for rent is now available for the same pricing as previously — 1.100 $.
-Townhouse rent pricing didn’t change, the price still starts at 1.959 $.
+Looking at the median rent price for an apartment in Peoria, AZ, you can note that it remains flat with a price tag of $1,612.
+The median rent for a house is still $2,425 with no significant changes this month.
+Condo for rent is now available for the same pricing as previously — $2,800.
+The median rent for a loft did not face significant changes this time, it now still goes for $2,670.
+If you’re looking for a room, the price tag still starts at $925.
+The median price did not change this time.
+Townhouse rent pricing didn’t change, the price still starts at $2,038.